clearmatics/erc1820-registry/docs/IERC1820Registry.md

 Checks whether a contract implements an ERC165 interface or not.

-If the result is not cached a direct lookup on the contract address is performed.
+If the result is not cached, a direct lookup on the contract address is performed.

-If the result is not cached or the cached value is out-of-date, the cache MUST be updated manually by calling `updateERC165Cache` with the contract address.
+If the result is not cached, or the cached value is out-of-date, the cache MUST be updated manually by calling `updateERC165Cache` with the contract address.